promcon/website/content/2017-munich/index.md

 PromCon 2017 was the second conference dedicated to the [Prometheus monitoring system](https://prometheus.io/).
-It took place from August 17 - 18 at Google Munich as a single-track event with space for 220 attendants.
+It took place from August 17 - 18 at Google Munich as a single-track event with space for 220 attendees.

 PromCon aims to connect Prometheus users and developers from around the world in order to exchange knowledge, best practices, and experience gained around using